leftfield-geospatial/orthority/docs/background/vertical_crs.rst

 As a brief introduction to defining 3D or 2D+1D CRSs with vertical coordinate systems, it is easiest to use `EPSG codes <https://epsg.io>`__  when they exist for the CRS.
 The basic form for an EPSG CRS string is ``EPSG:<code>``.
 Compound 2D+1D CRSs can be defined with ``EPSG:<horizontal code>+<vertical code>``.
 CRSs can be specified in this way with the Orthority command line and API, or with third party tools for editing a raster's metadata e.g. Rasterio's |rio edit-info|_ command line utility.
 Equivalent proj4 or WKT strings can also be used.

+..
+TODO: refer to path_uri with a note about CRSs requiring PAM files not being supported

 .. |rio edit-info| replace:: ``rio edit-info``
 .. _rio edit-info: https://rasterio.readthedocs.io/en/stable/cli.html#edit-info